 Institutional investors General rule for unit class designations without a numerical suffix: 10,000,000.00 in the currency of the respective unit class.
 Semi-institutional investors General rule for unit class designations without a numerical suffix: 2,000,000.00 for investments in the currency of the respective unit class.
-Numerical suffixes for semi-institutional and institutional investorsA numerical suffix added to the unit class designation indicates the minimum investme semi-institutional investors in millions of the currency of the respective
+Numerical suffixes for semi-institutional and institutional investors A numerical suffix added to the unit class designation indicates the minimum investment applicate semi-institutional and institutional investors in millions of the currency of the respective unit class institutional investors

 The Management Company reserves the right to deviate from the minimum investment at its own discretion.
-Subsequent purchases may be made in any amount.
+Subsequent purchases can be made in any amount.